amsen20/gerd-front/README.md

 # About the game
-An online multiplayer turn-based game in which players try to explain a word to their pairs without saying the word
+An online multiplayer turn-based game in which players try to explain a word to their pairs without saying the word.

 # Getting Started with Create React App